 - $2.74 per month (3-Year plan – Billed at $99)

-- ExpressVPN: the connection speed dropped by 11% for the US server and 11.9% for the UK server, while the upload speed dropped by 13.8% for the US server and 19.9% for the UK server.
+ExpressVPN: the speed dropped by 11% for the US server and 11.9% for the UK server, whereas, the upload speed dropped by 13.8% for the US server and 19.9% for the UK server.

 For us, there was a big discrepancy with CyberGhost’s different servers.
 ExpressVPN kept a relative average loss on the servers that we tested out.